 - Coercing your confession.

-If police misconduct is suspected in a burglary case, we can file a Pitchess motion as to the officer.
+If police misconduct is a possibility, we can file a Pitchess motion as to the officer.
 If granted, a Pitchess motion allows us to see whether others have made similar complaints about the officer in the past.

-If we can show that the officer engages in a pattern of police misconduct, the prosecutor or judge may dismiss your Penal Code 459 PC burglary charges.
+So if we can show that the officer engages in a pattern of police misconduct, the prosecutor or judge may dismiss your PC 459 charges.
 Or, if the case goes forward, a jury may find you not guilty at trial.

-California crimes that are closely related to PC 459 California burglary include:
+California theft crimes that are closely related to PC 459 include:

-Penal Code 466 PC possession of burglary tools makes it a crime to possess burglary tools with the intent to use them to commit felony Penal Code 459 PC burglary.
+Penal Code 466 PC possession of burglary tools makes it a crime to possess tools with the intent to use them to commit felony PC 459.
 (PC 466 also makes it a crime to make or alter a key without the consent of the person who controls the property that the key will open).32

-PC 466 possession of burglary tools is a misdemeanor carrying a potential county jail sentence of up to six (6) months.33
+PC 466 possession of burgling tools is a misdemeanor carrying a potential county jail sentence of up to six (6) months.33

 The crime of Penal Code 470 PC forgery is defined as knowingly creating, altering or using a written document, with intent to defraud.34

-When most people think of burglary, they think of breaking into a building intending to steal something.
-But if you enter a bank or a store intending to commit forgery—for example, by cashing or creating a forged check—you can also face charges for Penal Code 459 PC burglary.
+When most people think of burgling, they think of breaking into a building intending to steal something.
+Though if you enter a bank or a store intending to commit forgery—for example, by cashing or creating a forged check—you can also face charges for PC 459.

 Forgery in most cases is a California wobbler.35

-Penal Code 211 PC California robbery is defined as the taking of another’s property from his or her person or immediate presence, accomplished by force or fear.36
+Penal Code 211 PC California robbery is defined as the taking of another’s property from their person or immediate presence, accomplished by force or fear.36